afailuremaomaojun/afailuremaomaojun.github.io/_pages/about.md

 # 🔥 News
 - *2026.06*: &nbsp;🎉🎉 One paper is directly accepted by ASE 26.
 - *2026.06*: &nbsp;🎉🎉 Congratulation to Kaiwen!
 One Paper is accepted by ISSTA 26 after marjor revision.
+- *2026.07*: &nbsp;🎉🎉 One paper is accepted by ASE 26 industry showcase track.

 # 📝 Publications